Daxue Mountain

 Daxue Mountain (大雪山, Daxue Shan) is a high mountain in Yongde County, Yunnan, China.
 It is located west of China National Highway 323, about 50 km to the northwest of Lincang.

 With a height of 3,510 m and a prominence of 2,051 m, the Daxue Shan is the most prominent peak of the Indo-Malayan System in Southeast Asia.

-This mountain should not be confused with another mountain by the same name in Qinghai.